 If a change has happened in your business, e.g. new vehicle, then this will affect your insurances and we need to know about it.

 Please complete this form to let us know of any changes to your business that might affect your upcoming renewal.

 Risk Presentation Form

-Please complete this form to intimate a Business Interruption Claim
+Please complete this form to intimate a BI Claim or historic COVID-19 claim.

-Please complete this form to intimate a Motor Claim
+Please complete this form to intimate a claim on your Property.

-Please complete this form to intimate a Property Claim
+Please complete this form to intimate a Motor Vehicle Claim.

 Please complete this form to intimate an Employers Liability Claim.